devtron-labs/devtron/docs/user-guide/global-configurations/sso-login.md

 # SSO LOGIN

 Once Devtron is installed, it has a built-in `admin` user with super admin privileges with unrestricted access to all Devtron resources.
-We recommended to use a user with super adminn privileges only for initial and global configurations and then switch to local users or configure SSO integration.
+We recommended to use a user with super admin privileges for initial and global configurations only and then switch to local users or configure SSO integration.

 Only users with [super-admin](https://docs.devtron.ai/v/v0.6/global-configurations/authorization/user-access#role-based-access-levels) privileges can create SSO configuration.
 Devtron uses [Dex](https://dexidp.io/docs/connectors/google/) for authenticating a user against the identity provider.